+That Simon took all of these elaborate steps to protect Petitioner and his family as they were in grave danger, steps which TS and Spallina were supposedly contracted as counsel to protect and continue to protect after Simon and Shirley’s deaths and where it now appears that TS, Spallina and Tescher are moving against Simon’s desires and deconstructing the planning Simon and Shirley did for Petitioner’s family, in concert with other Defendants in the RICO, to leave Petitioner and his family on the street soon, a plan which will be more fully discussed and defined herein.

-,protect and continue to after Simon and Shirley’s deaths andthat TS, Spallina and Tescher a plan which will be more fully discussed and That Spallina claims there is a total loan on the home of USD $4275,000.00 of USD $360,000.00 with a balloon mortgage to Simon’s estate of USD $260,000.001due,Sahm’s recently . erMortgage, Promissory Note, Warranty Deed and Amended Mortgage and Promissory This makes the total loan USD $110,000.00 higher than the actual purchase price of the home USD $365,000.00.
-All attempts to get information from Spallina regarding the loans and payments, etc. has been suppressed.That on information and belief no principal or interest was ever paid on this crummy mortgage.
+That Spallina claims now that there is a total loan on the home of USD $475,000.00 with USD $365,000.00 as a balloon mortgage to Simon’s estate due and additionally the full amount of Sahm’s note of USD $110,000.00 also due, which Sahm’s appears to be recently extended and due in full now in 2014.
+See Exhibit 24 – Walter Sahm Mortgage, Promissory Note, Warranty Deed and Amended Mortgage and Promissory.
+This makes the total loan USD $110,000.00 higher than the actual purchase price of the home USD $365,000.00.
+All attempts to get information from Spallina regarding the loans and payments, etc. has been suppressed.

-That Simon had conveyed to me that he had secured the house from creditors and defendants in my ongoing RICO & Antitrust Lawsuit by putting some kind of crummy second on the house, so as to further the secure the asset for his grandchildren who own it.

-That Candice and I were asked to sign papers with Stanford to have monies withdrawn from the children’s trust accounts to purchase the home.
-See Exhibit _____.

-Vanishing Estate Value
+Vanishing Estate Items and assets

-That according to Patricia Fitzmaurice, L.C.S.W., P.A., Simon’s therapist, in a session with Petitioner and Candice informed themSimon had conveyed to her that his net worth was approximately USD $30,000,000.00.
+That according to Patricia Fitzmaurice, L.C.S.W., P.A., (“Fitzmaurice”) Simon’s therapist, in a session with Petitioner and Candice informed them that Simon had conveyed to her that his net worth was approximately USD $30,000,000.00 shortly before his death.

-That according to Puccio, Simon had told her that the estate was worth between USD $20,000,000.00 to 30,000,000.00.
+That according to Puccio, Simon had told her that the estate was worth between USD $20,000,000.00 to $30,000,000.00 at various times, with monies already put away and protected for Petitioner and his family for school, home and other items.